 If an object is in the way, the garage door should not close completely.
 Perfectly functioning garage door sensors can sense these objects and stop the door from closing.
 So, start off by checking the height of the sensor so that you know what size of objects you need to test it.
 Place cardboard boxes that are slightly higher than the sensors and place them in the doorway, close to the sensors.

 Open the door, activate the opener, and then close the garage door.
 If the sensor is working fine, it won’t close the door completely.
 The door will go down, detect the object, and come back right up.
-If this doesn’t happen, the sensor is definitely faulty and needs to be replaced.
+If this doesn’t happen, the sensor is working badly then it needs to be replaced.